Dubeman/starpipeline/README.md

 ---

-*StarPipeline represents the intersection of artificial intelligence and astronomical research, demonstrating how modern ML techniques can revolutionize traditional scientific workflows.*
+*StarPipeline represents the intersection of artificial intelligence and astronomical research, demonstrating how modern ML techniques can revolutionize traditional scientific workflows.
+The RL-Restore component showcases innovative applications of reinforcement learning to domain-specific challenges in astronomical imaging.*